A Bounded Formulation for The School Bus Scheduling Problem: Introduction

+\item We develop a new time-indexed ILP formulation for the SBSP.
+Based on the LP relaxation of the ILP, we propose a randomized rounding algorithm with a bounded performance guarantee that provides multiple high-quality solutions to the SBSP efficiently.
+Our approach enables school districts to quickly estimate the impact on transportation cost of different plans when considering school start time changes.
+The multiple high quality solutions provided by the randomized rounding algorithm give decision makers more options to incorporate external considerations while maintaining low transportation cost.

+\item We are able to solve small-scale instances of SBSP to optimality using the new ILP formulation.
+For large-scale instances, we prove that the randomized rounding algorithm is near-optimal.
+The near-optimality of our algorithm provides accurate estimation of potential cost-saving of different policies, which allows decision makers to focus on plans with sufficient potential for cost reduction.
+In an on-going collaboration with a public school district, such high quality and efficient solution approaches are critical for the evaluation of scheduling strategies.

+\item We introduce a robust version of the SBSP.
+Robustness is a critical issue in school bus scheduling because school start times cannot be redesigned frequently, yet bus routes may vary from year to year (due to changes in demographic distribution, traffic conditions, etc.).
+From a strategic planning perspective, school districts are interested in school start time plans that will remain consistent over time and still lower transportation cost.
+We generalize the ILP model and solution approaches to the SBSP and provide a similar randomized rounding algorithm for the robust SBSP with provable performance guarantee. \end{enumerate}

 The remainder of this paper is organized as follows.
-In Section \ref{literature} we review related work on scheduling problems in transportation, and the machine scheduling, and the bin packing problem.
-In Section \ref{sec:ILP} we present an ILP formulation for the SBSP and the SSP.
-In Section \ref{WithoutTW} we study the SSP and present a randomized rounding algorithm that solves the SSP to near-optimality.
-This algorithm is modified in Section \ref{general} to solve the SBSP to near-optimality.
-Section \ref{numerical} provides numerical results.
-Finally, we conclude in Section \ref{conclusion} with a summary of results and discussion of future research.
+In Section \ref{sec:literature} we review related work on school bus scheduling, machine scheduling and bin packing.
+In Section \ref{sec:ILP} we present a time-indexed ILP for the SBSP, which is strengthened with valid cuts.
+In Section \ref{sec:rounding}, we develop a randomized rounding algorithm for the SBSP based on the strengthened LP-relaxation that is provably near-optimal for large-scale problem instances.
+Our methodology is generalized in Section \ref{sec:robust} for a robust version of the SBSP.
+In Section \ref{sec:numerical}, we present computational results that complement our theoretical findings.
+We conclude in Section \ref{sec:conclusion} with a summary of results and discussion of future research.